dceluis/sanchez2210/src/content/testimonials.md

 <img src="/img/suspendus-h.png" alt="Suspend'us" style="height: 64px; margin-bottom: 24px; display: block;" />

 > "Luis is a very competent Back End developer.
 He has a very good understanding of the client's needs, and is able to suggest some improvements to the project at each milestone.
-He doesn't hesitate to g wive his opinion and come up with alternatives which are always welcome.
+He doesn't hesitate to give his opinion and come up with alternatives which are always welcome.
 We have appreciated to work with Luis, always available and a source of proposals.
 We recommend anyone to hire Luis."

 **Laure Oriol** • *Founder, Suspend'us*